kmehltretter82/frama-c-linux/KERNEL.md

    replay are complete; precise full-translation-unit entry and API modeling remain.
 6. Expand the corpus by subsystem and architecture without relaxing the unmodified-source rule.
-Open vSwitch is the first networking target;
-   `arm64`, RISC-V, and broader subsystem coverage remain.
+Open vSwitch is the first networking target and ARM64 is the second architecture; RISC-V and broader subsystem coverage remain.